Part 1 J.D. Program

 - Business Law

-- Transnational, International and Comparative Law
+- Transnational and International Law

 - Preparation for a U.S. Bar Exam

 Students pursuing areas of concentration numbered 1 to 4 above will be required to earn at least 12 credit hours in the chosen area.
 A list of course offerings that count towards these areas of concentration will be made available to all LL.M. students.
+Areas of concentration will not appear on transcripts or diplomas.

 Students who pursue area of concentration number 5, Preparation for a U.S. Bar Exam, will undertake a curriculum designed to meet the bar admissions requirements of a U.S. state.
 The Director of International Professional Education will assist interested students in planning their course of study, but students are responsible for informing themselves about bar admissions requirements.
 All LL.M.
-Students pursuing the Preparation for a U.S. Bar Examination area of concentration are required to participate in an experiential learning course, in addition to the other two required courses for the LL.M. degree.
+Students pursuing the Preparation for a U.S. Bar Examination or the Criminal Law area of concentration are required to participate in an experiential learning course, in addition to the other two required courses for the LL.M. degree.

 In exceptional circumstances, and provided that course offerings permit, an LL.M. student may pursue up to two – but no more than two – areas of concentration.
 With regard to courses that appear on lists for two different concentrations, no more than 3 qualifying credit hours may be double-counted and thus allotted to fulfillment of requirements in both areas of concentration.